obzenner/archy/patterns/create_design_document_pattern.md

 - Output ONLY the final architecture document content - NO analysis process or thinking
 - Do NOT include phrases like "I'll scan the directory" or "I'll analyze the codebase"
 - Start directly with "## BUSINESS POSTURE" section
+- **MANDATORY: Use ONLY real service names, database names, API names found in the actual codebase - NEVER generic names**
 - Use valid Markdown formatting only
 - Ensure all mermaid diagrams follow the CRITICAL SYNTAX RULES above
 - Do not use bold or italic formatting in the Markdown (no asterisks)